SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-03.md

 ~~~~~~~~~~
 {: #sav_msg title="Communicating SAV-specific Messages with SAV-specific Protocol between ASes"}

-As shown in {{sav_msg}}, SAV-specific Messages are used to propagate or originate the real forwarding paths of prefixes between ASes by the SAV-specific Protocol Speakers.
+As shown in {{sav_msg}}, SAV-specific Messages are used to propagate or originate the information on prefixes and their incoming interfaces between ASes by the SAV-specific Protocol Speakers.
 Within an AS, the SAV-specific Protocol Speaker can obtain the next hop of the corresponding prefixes based on the routing table from the local RIB and use SAV-specific Messages to carry the next hops of the corresponding prefixes and propagate them between ASes with SAV-specific Protocol.

 The SAV-specific protocol should define the SAV-specific information to be communicated, the data structure or format to communicate the information, and the operations and timing for originating, processing, propagating, and terminating the messages which carry the information.
 The SAV-specific protocol speaker is the entity to support the SAV-specific protocol.
-To generate the real forwarding paths of prefixes, the SAV-specific Protocol Speaker connects to other SAV-specific Protocol Speakers in other ASes, receives, processes, generates, or terminates SAV-specific Messages.
+To generate the SAV-specific Information, the SAV-specific Protocol Speaker connects to other SAV-specific Protocol Speakers in other ASes, receives, processes, generates, or terminates SAV-specific Messages.
 Then, it obtains the ASN, the prefixes, the AS-level interfaces to receive the messages, and their incoming AS direction for maintaining the SIB.
 It is important to note that the SAV-specific Protocol Speaker within an AS has the capability to establish connections with multiple SAV-specific Protocol Speakers from different ASes, relying on either manual configurations by operators or an automatic mechanism.

-The need for a SAV-specific protocol arises from the facts that the real-forwarding paths of source prefixes, i.e., SAV-specific Information, need to be obtained and communicated between ASes.
+The need for a SAV-specific protocol arises from the facts that the SAV-specific Information needs to be obtained and communicated between ASes.
 Different from the general information such routing information from the RIB, there is no existing mechanisms which can support the perception and communication of SAV-specific information between ASes.
 Hence, a unified SAV-tailored protocol is needed to provide a medium and set of rules to establish communication between different ASes for the exchange of SAV-specific information.

 Moreover, the preferred AS paths of an AS may change over time due to route changes, including source prefix change and AS path change.
 The SAV-specific Protocol Speaker should launch SAV-specific Messages to adapt to the route changes in a timely manner.
 Inter-domain SAVNET should handle route changes carefully to avoid false positives.
 The reasons for leading to false positives may include late detection of route changes, delayed message transmission, or packet losses.
 However, the detailed design of the SAV-specific protocol for dealing with route changes is outside the scope of this document.